SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 The hardware supports increasing the resolution of analogRead() to the limit of the hardware's native resolution (10 or 12 bits); Additionally, we provide automatic oversampling and decimation up to the limit of what can be gathered using the accumulation feature allowing up to 15 bits of resolution (17 on future Ex-series); this is exposed through the `analogReadEnh()` function detailed below.

 ## ADC Sampling Speed
 DxCore takes advantage of the improvements in the ADC on the newer AVR parts to improve the speed of analogRead() by more than a factor of three over classic AVRs.
-The ADC clock which was - on the classic AVRs - constrained to the range 50-200kHz - can be cranked up as high as 2 MHz (up to 3 MHz with internal ref, twice that on external of Vdd referenc at full resolution.
+The ADC clock which was - on the classic AVRs - constrained to the range 50-200kHz - can be cranked up as high as 2 MHz (up to 3 MHz with internal ref, twice that on external of Vdd reference at full resolution.
 We use use 1.0 to 1.5 MHz on Dx, and will target 2-2.5 by default on EA unless someone provides information that shuggests I shouldn't.
 To compensate for the faster ADC clock, we extend the sampling period so it ends up with a similar sampling period to classic AVRs, while still being sgnoificant;y faster.
 On the 2-series, we'll  aim a bit lower with the sample duration as wecan actually calculate some numbers

 ## ADC Function Reference
 This core includes the following ADC-related functions.
 Out of the box, analogRead() is intended to be directly compatible with the standard Arduino implementation.
 Additional functions are provided to use the advanced functionality of these parts and further tune the ADC to your application.